xebiarohan/spring-security/1_notes.md

     - In the cookies there is a cookie named JSESSIONID
     - With every request from the HMI the ID goes to the backend filters
     - Backend filters checks if there is a valid session present for this given ID in security context
-    - If it is present then it forwards the request to the correct servlet
+    - If it is present then it forwards the request to the corresponding servlet
     - Else it will forwards the request to DefaultLoginPageGeneratingFilter and returns the login page.